catalyst-cooperative/open-energy-data-for-all/episodes/data-validation.md

 What is a property that you expect the output to have?
 Write a function in `test_pipeline.py` that tests this by filling out the following skeleton:

+**TODO** it is OK if the test fails. that means you have found a problem with the pipeline. or maybe you wrote your test wrong.

 **TODO** get the right filenames/function names
 ```python